haigaz15/haigaz15/README.md

 ### Hi there👋.
 I am Haigaz.
  I am a computer science student and junior react js developer.
-Currently working on react js projects amd learning building rest api using Nest js.
+Currently working on react js projects and learning building rest api using Nest js.

 <!--
 **haigaz15/haigaz15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.